 “We are Dedicated to Drive Innovation Throughout the Middle East”

-```

-“We are Dedicated to Drive Innovation Throughout the Middle East”

-In conversation with the team of Window & Façade Magazine, Khan shared the journey of Emirates Glass and what they are planning to achieve in near future.
+In conversation with the team of Window & Façade Magazine, Khan shared the journey of Emirates Glass and what they are planning to achieve in the near future.
 Here are the excerpts…

 Please brief us on the history and objective behind the formation of Emirates Glass ?

-Emirates Glass was established in 1997 by Mr. Khalid Bin Kalban to become the leading provider of energy efficient architectural glass in the Middle East.
+Emirates Glass was established in 1997 by Mr. Khalid Bin Kalban to become the leading provider of energy-efficient architectural glass in the Middle East.
 Since its inception the company has been an integral part of Dubai’s growth and evolution, having supplied glazing and expertise for many of the most iconic buildings across the city.

 However, Emirates Glass has also expanded its international presence and we are proud to have supplied our solutions to GCC countries such as Saudi Arabia, Oman and Kuwait, but also to Azerbaijan, Turkey, India, Sri Lanka, Pakistan, Bangladesh, East and South Africa and even Canada.